 “There are many sectors like agriculture, mining or environment where there is little technology penetration and that should translate to India specific devices and solutions in the future.
 The challenge, as usual is to find meaty use cases”, said Rajeev.

 Role of analytics:

 So, what role does analytics have to play in garnering a conducive platform for IoT?
 We asked for the opinion from industry stalwarts about how significant they thought was analytics to IoT and the relationship turned out to be indispensable.
-IoT is all about providing solutions by gathering data from end nodes and analytics is very much integral for end to end IoT solutions.
-Almost every IoT use case is dependent on lots of data for which analytics comes into picture.
+IoT is all about providing solutions by gathering data from end nodes and analytics is very much integral for the end to end IoT solutions.
+Almost every IoT use case is dependent on lots of data for which analytics comes into the picture.

 Suniel stated that “domain experts looking at analytics is what will give IoT the true potential to start pushing Indian manufacturing ahead”.
 Kiran added that “analytics becomes even more critical when no. of sensor node increase and we see need to manage big data”.

-IoT being a huge sector in itself is expected to go through multiple hype curves believes Kiran.
+IoT is a huge sector in itself is expected to go through multiple hype curves believes Kiran.
 With IoT penetrating into various sectors, there are many emerging trends that are slated to be on a rise.
 Be it cloud – analytics applications, supply chain, smart energy & water management implementation, connected vehicle, beacon based application, emerging low power wireless technologies and manufacturing & logistics, the future of IoT is inordinate.